 The Woodlander Plus 4 is an over the knee sock.
 It has a cushioned sole, reinforced heel and ribbed leg with a turnover top.
 It is 4 inches longer than the Woodlander and perfect for fishing, shooting and wearing with breeks, plus 4s, plus 2 and trews.

 The Woodlander Plus 4 is also used by very tall people and those who suffer from very cold knees!read more

 Warning: Last items in stock!

-Are for men, woman and children.
+For men, woman and children.
 Have a cushioned sole, ribbed leg and lightly elasticated welt.
-Are very long with a turnover top.
-Are extemely hard wearing and will last for ages.
+Very long with a turnover top.
+Extremely hard wearing and will last for ages.
 Are resilient and will keep their shape after many months of wear!
 Are odour resistant (smooth mohair fibres have nowhere for smelly foot bacteria to lurk).
 Can be machine washed at 40⁰c (see washing instructions).
 Are available in 4 colours.

 Fibre Content: 68% Mohair, 32% JAS Nylon

 Why add nylon?
 Mohair itself has relatively little elasticity and so we add nylon to give extra stretch.
 The nylon does not detract from the beneficial effects of the mohair.